Robot Brickmasons and a Robotic Bricklaying Stock

 In August of this year, Fastbrick signed another MOU with the Kingdom of Saudi Arabia to build 50,000 new home units by 2022.
 As news of this robot spreads, Fastbrick continues to receive daily inquiries from other interested parties which shows that the demand is there.
 Now they just need to start mass producing these things.
 According to their last financial filing, they’re well funded through 2018 so shareholders shouldn’t have to worry about dilution.
 This brings us to one last company we’d like to mention.

 While researching the topic of bricklaying robots, we also came across a company that does tile laying for large floors.
 While tiles aren’t exactly bricks, the process is similar in that pieces of material need to be placed with a high degree of precision and secured with mortar.
 Founded in 2013, Swedish startup CBOT has taken in $693,000 to develop their first robot for Terrazzo tiling on thick-mortars beds.
-The robot is designed to “fit right into your current process with minimal changes to the current work flow”.
-It uses machine vision for placement and you can see a video of it in action on the company’s homepage.
+The robot is designed to “fit right into your current process with minimal changes to the current work flow” and uses machine vision for placement.